-Integration testing is a level of the software testing process where individual units are combined and tested as a group.
+Integration testing is a level of the software testing process where individual units or component are combined and tested as a group.

 The purpose is to expose faults in the interaction between integrated units.

 Integration testing is performed after component testing